cooperhewitt/objectphone/README.md

 It's our API, on your phone.
 Object Phone is a simple app that uses Twilio to allow you to 'listen' to our collections metadata.
 I originally [posted a blog on Cooper-Hewitt Labs](http://labs.cooperhewitt.org/2013/object-phone/), but it has matured a bit since that post.

+If you'd like to sign up for daily objects, just visit [objectphone.cooperhewitt.org](http://objectphone.cooperhewitt.org)

 ### version 2

 Version 2 of objectphone take a slightly more complex approach to the same simple problem of giving a voice to the Cooper Hewitt Collection.